Brent Crude Prices

 What are the short-term drivers of Brent Crude prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - The shape of the futures curve (adjusted for the risk free rate and price volatility) Br(None) The top contrary drivers for the 1 Month horizon are: - Long term price trends - EWMA-based technical analysis - Crude exports from Nigeria - Seasonality trends for the prediction week of year
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Petroleum Products exports from India - Japan PMI - Long term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - The net positions of speculators on ICE - The shape of the futures curve

 What are the long-term drivers of Brent Crude prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The net positions of speculators on ICE - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - Euroil Crude Stocks - Eurozone Equities
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis Br(None) The top contrary drivers for the 1 Year horizon are: - Petroleum Products imports to Spain - Euroil Crude Stocks - The shape of the futures curve

 Will the price of Brent Crude go up?